-First off, I should say that I am a huge fan on both countries and have travelled and lived in both for some time.
+First off, I should say that I am a huge fan of both countries and have travelled and lived in both for some time.
 I have been a resident of Malaysia for over 3 years now; it was a natural choice as my wife is Malaysian Chinese.

 I am very fond of Thailand though and lived there for 10 months in 2004.
 All in all, I have lived in Thailand for a duration of more than 2 years on and off during the last 20 years.

-I have recently met a few digital nomads and the issue of Visas and where is most advantageous to live in terms of quality of life and geoarbitrage.
+I have recently met a few digital nomads and the issue of Visas and where is most advantageous to live in terms of quality of life and geo arbitrage.

 Please keep in mind that this is my personal opinion and that I am writing this from the perspective of being married to a Malaysian Chinese woman, having two-kids, that I work online, and I am in my forties (very much relevant as I will explain later).

-With the recent chatter about visa issues in Thailand, popularity of working online, and that I think many digital entrepreneurs overlook Malaysia as a destination I thought of writing this post.
+With the recent chatter about visa issues in Thailand, the popularity of working online, and that I think many digital entrepreneurs overlook Malaysia as a destination I thought of writing this post.
 Let me explain why I believe Malaysia is a better option for residency.

 Malaysia vs Thailand Overview